midhunkalarikkal/FullDomain/Notes/React.md

 1. we need to **dispatch** an **Action**
 2. This action calls a **function**.
 This function is known as **reducer**
-3. This function modifies the cart slice
+3. This function modifies the slice data

 Reading the data from cart slice

 1. We need a **selector** to read data from the slice.
 This is known as **subscribing** to the store
-2. This selector will update the react component
+2. This selector will have the access to the entire store or to a specific skice
-3. Now the component is synced with the store , whenever the store updates the react component will get that data
+3. now we can destructure the store or the slice , or the data in slice and use in our component

-  Select is a hook known as useSelector
+4. Now the component is synced with the store , whenever the store updates the react component will get that data

-  Whenever we are using selector to subscribing the store not subscribe the entire store make it only for the portion of store, subscribing the entire store will make performance loss
+  `useSelector` is the react-redux hook that is used to subscribe to the store Whenever we are using useSelector to subscribing the store not subscribe the entire store make it only for the portion of store, subscribing the entire store will make performance loss

   ```js
   // subscribing the entire store